The cheek near the tooth is swollen. Swollen cheek - reasons. Incorrect growth of wisdom teeth

 • diseases of the lymphatic system;

-• violations of electrolyte metabolism in the human body;
+• disturbances of electrolyte metabolism in the human body;

-Of course, true reason swelling of the cheek can only be determined by a specialist, and in some cases a whole council.
-To eliminate an external defect on the face in the form of swelling, it is necessary to establish the work of many organs and systems.
-With swelling of the cheek, it should be remembered that self-medication can aggravate the condition, and uncontrolled intake chemicals lead to new health problems.
-But each person can independently lead a proper lifestyle, eat healthy and fully, engage in physical activity and active recreation, which increases the chances of a successful recovery.
+Certainly, the real reason swelling of the cheek can only be determined by a specialist, and in some cases by a whole council.
+To eliminate an external defect on the face in the form of swelling, you need to improve the functioning of many organs and systems.
+When swelling the cheeks, you should remember that self-medication can aggravate the condition, and uncontrolled use chemicals lead to new health problems.
+But each person can independently lead a healthy lifestyle, eat healthy and nutritiously, engage in physical activity and active recreation, which increases the chances of a successful recovery.

 • 6 175

-Copying of materials is allowed only with the use of an active hyperlink to the site!
+Copying materials is permitted only using an active hyperlink to the site!

-Self-medication for edema can be hazardous to your health.
-Seek emergency care at the first symptoms.
+Self-medication for edema can be dangerous to your health.
+At the first symptoms, seek emergency help.

-Edema, swelling and dense formations result from the "accumulation of fluid in the tissues of the cheek."
-Puffiness in the cheek area can be of varying severity, painful or not.
+Edema, swelling and hard formations result from the “accumulation of fluid in the tissues of the cheek.”
+Swelling in the cheek area can vary in severity, painful or not.

-Also, the cause of the appearance of swelling determines its location - on one cheek, on both at once, from below or above, outside or inside.
-Sometimes swelling can affect places such as the neck, gums, jaws, eyes, lips, salivary glands, face, and the area around the ear.
+Also, the reason for the appearance of swelling determines its location - on one cheek, on both cheeks at once, below or above, outside or inside.
+Sometimes swelling can affect areas such as the neck, gums, jaws, eyes, lips, salivary glands, face and area around the ear.
 The problem affects both adults and children.

 Associated symptoms

-The symptoms that accompany swelling of the cheeks are directly related to the main cause of swelling.
-Some of the more well-known symptoms associated with cheek swelling include:
+The symptoms that accompany cheek swelling are directly related to the main cause of the swelling.
+Some of the most well-known symptoms associated with swollen cheeks include:

 • hives;